Publications

 2023

 Joung, Julia, Sai Ma, Tristan Tay, Kathryn R Geiger-Schuller, Paul C Kirchgatterer, Vanessa K Verdine, Baolin Guo, et al. (2023) 2023.
-“A Transcription Factor Atlas of Directed Differentiation”.
+“A Transcription Factor Atlas of Directed Differentiation.”.
 Cell 186 (1): 209-229.e26. https://doi.org/10.1016/j.cell.2022.11.026.

 Transcription factors (TFs) regulate gene programs, thereby controlling diverse cellular processes and cell states.
 To comprehensively understand TFs and the programs they control, we created a barcoded library of all annotated human TF splice isoforms (>3,500) and applied it to build a TF Atlas charting expression profiles of human embryonic stem cells (hESCs) overexpressing each TF at single-cell resolution.
 We mapped TF-induced expression profiles to reference cell types and validated candidate TFs for generation of diverse cell types, spanning all three germ layers and trophoblasts.
 Targeted screens with subsets of the library allowed us to create a tailored cellular disease model and integrate mRNA expression and chromatin accessibility data to identify downstream regulators.
 Finally, we characterized the effects of combinatorial TF overexpression by developing and validating a strategy for predicting combinations of TFs that produce target expression profiles matching reference cell types to accelerate cellular engineering efforts.

 Mangiameli, Sarah M, Haiqi Chen, Andrew S Earl, Julie A Dobkin, Daniel Lesman, Jason D Buenrostro, and Fei Chen.
 (2023) 2023.
-“Photoselective Sequencing: Microscopically Guided Genomic Measurements With Subcellular Resolution”.
+“Photoselective Sequencing: Microscopically Guided Genomic Measurements With Subcellular Resolution.”.
 Nature Methods 20 (5): 686-94. https://doi.org/10.1038/s41592-023-01845-8.

 In biological systems, spatial organization and function are interconnected.
 Here we present photoselective sequencing, a new method for genomic and epigenomic profiling within morphologically distinct regions.
 Starting with an intact biological specimen, photoselective sequencing uses targeted illumination to selectively unblock a photocaged fragment library, restricting the sequencing-based readout to microscopically identified spatial regions.
 We validate photoselective sequencing by measuring the chromatin accessibility profiles of fluorescently labeled cell types within the mouse brain and comparing with published data.
 Furthermore, by combining photoselective sequencing with a computational strategy for decomposing bulk accessibility profiles, we find that the oligodendrocyte-lineage-cell population is relatively enriched for oligodendrocyte-progenitor cells in the cortex versus the corpus callosum.
 Finally, we leverage photoselective sequencing at the subcellular scale to identify features of chromatin that are correlated with positioning at the nuclear periphery.
 These results collectively demonstrate that photoselective sequencing is a flexible and generalizable platform for exploring the interplay of spatial structures with genomic and epigenomic properties.